EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 It was the detective that has been chasing me for the past few weeks.

 I had a nagging feeling of being watched and got my suspicions confirmed when he showed up at the temple.
 He had asked me a bunch of questions but not once did he write down my answers.
 He just stared at me.
-I couldn’t help but stare back at his peculiar scar over his left eye.
+I stared back, at his peculiar scar over his left eye.

 In this bustling concrete jungle of a city, stood a lonesome temple on the outskirts of top of a hill.
 Instead of skyscrapers surrounding it, trees and plants did instead.
 Having nowhere else to go, I eventually found myself standing before this very place.
 A monk sweeping the grounds had greeted me, introduced himself and then broke out into a long winded lesson, regaling the history of the temple.